-The options at this food hall in Tampa Bay Florida are plentiful.
-Here’s a complete list of their food offerings:
+The options at this food hall in Tampa Bay, Florida are plentiful.
+They have quick service options and a few full-service dining options.

 - BnB: butcher and BBQ (their sandwiches looked amazing!)

-- Grace 1910: elegantly refined American comfort food
+- Graze 1910: elegantly refined American comfort food

 - Cru Cellars: wine bar and kitchen for light bites, including gourmet fries and charcuterie and cheese plates